 Abstract (in Portuguese): see Table 1 to verify structure and limits.

-Keywords (in Portuguese): 3 to 6 descriptors that will help in the indexation of the articles.
+Keywords (in Portuguese): 3 to 6 descriptors that will help in the indexation of the articles (lowercase letters, separated by commas and with a period).
 See http://decs.bvs.br/.

 FOURTH PAGE ONWARDS

 Any source of funding or support, both institutional and private, for the studies should be declared.
 Suppliers of materials and equipment, for free or with discounts, should also be described as financing sources, including the origin (city, state, and country).
 Provide the approval number and the favored person.
 In the case of studies carried out without institutional or private financial resources, the authors must declare that the research did not receive funding for its completion.